A True Story of Murder, Blackmail, and Real Estate Greed in 1979 Los Angeles

 CHAPTER ONE: A DECK FOR ALL SEASONS

-They huddled at the base of the stairs.
-Panting steam.
-Packing bad intentions.
+They huddled at the base of the stairs, panting steam, packing bad intentions.

-Above their heads, a patch of soft light glowed through the sliding-glass window outside the master bedroom of the two-story home where two people lay in bed.
-People oblivious to approaching invaders while rain from another heavy storm pounded down.
-People who assumed they had all the time in the world to get high and then naked.The ringleader—here to supervise the task that his minions had bungled with almost comical frequency—whispered how the midnight operation was to unfold.
+At the bottom of the stairs, the man here to interrupt that, the man personally supervising a job that his minions had bungled with comical frequency, whispered how this midnight operation was to unfold.
 Their movements needed to be cat-quick and meticulous, not so much as a cuticle left behind.
-The soggy evening with the neighborhood toasty under mid-century roofs was an advantage they dare not squander.
+The soggy evening, with the neighborhood toasty under mid-century roofs, was an advantage they dare not squander, especially after blowing so many others.

-They arranged themselves into position next, just as they’d rehearsed, squatting on the opposite edges of the window to evaluate the scene inside the fishbowl-lit room.
-What a glorious sight it was!
-The fellow they’d been hunting for months was mere feet away, reclined sideways on his queen-size bed, listening to a cute woman in a male pajama-top reading.
+The trio crept up the flight, past a potted fern, toward the deck overlooking a backyard pool sloshing chlorine whitecaps in the deluge.
+They arranged themselves into positions next, just as they’d rehearsed, squatting on opposite edges of the window to evaluate the scene inside the fishbowl-lit room.
+And what, they must’ve concluded, a glorious sight it was.
+The businessman they’d been hunting for months was mere feet away, reclined sideways on his queen-size bed, listening to a pretty woman in a male pajama-top reading something.

-Hey, was someone out there?
+It was an expression that asked, hey, is someone out there?

 Copyright Chip Jacobs; all rights reserved.